Jesus Land

 Book Description

-This poignant, darkly funny account of two siblings—one white, one Black—growing up in the Christian fundamentalist communities of Indiana and the Dominican Republic is “one of the best memoirs in years” (Anne Lamott, author of Bird by Bird).
+“One of the best memoirs in years” (Anne Lamott): A poignant account of two siblings—one white, one Black—growing up in the Christian fundamentalist communities of Indiana and the Dominican Republic.

 Julia and her adopted brother, David, are 16 years old.
 Julia is white.
 David is black.
 It is the mid–1980s and their family has just moved to rural Indiana, a landscape of cottonwood trees, trailer parks, and an all–encompassing racism.
 At home are a distant mother—more involved with her church’s missionaries than her own children—and a violent father.